 The theory test is delivered at 158 locations throughout the UK.
 Arrangements are available to support candidates with a variety of special needs.
 Tests can now be delivered in 20 languages as well as English.

 There are separate tests for all types of vehicle – cars, motorcycles, large goods vehicles and passenger carrying vehicles.
 During practical tests, learner drivers must demonstrate to the examiner that they can drive safely, complete certain manoeuvres and demonstrate an understanding of the Highway Code.

 All the practical driving or motorcycle tests are designed to be reflective of modern driving and riding conditions.
 This ensures that the candidate is given every opportunity to demonstrate their skill and knowledge.

-CBT was introduced by the Driving Standards Agency (DSA in 1990 to improve road safety.
+CBT was introduced by the Driving And Vehicles Standards Agency (DSA in 1990 to improve road safety).
 All learner moped and motorcyclists must complete a CBT course before riding on public roads.

 Statistics show significant reductions in road accidents involving motorcyclists following the introduction of CBT.

-DSA authorises Approved Training Bodies and their certified instructors to conduct courses for CBT and Direct Access (for riders of larger motorcycles).
-DSA sets the syllabus and monitors the courses to ensure they are provided to the required standard.
+DVSA authorises Approved Training Bodies and their certified instructors to conduct courses for CBT and Direct Access (for riders of larger motorcycles).
+DVSA sets the syllabus and monitors the courses to ensure they are provided to the required standard.